pytorch/torchchat/docs/native-execution.md

 After exporting a model, you will want to verify that the model delivers output of high quality, and works as expected.
 Both can be achieved with the Python environment.
-All torchchat Python comands can work with exported models.
+All torchchat Python commands can work with exported models.
 Instead of loading the model from a checkpoint or GGUF file, use the `--dso-path model.so` and `--pte-path model.pte` for loading both types of exported models.
 This